Azure-Samples/openhack-devops-proctor/provision-vm/readme.md

 ## Usage

-Open a shell promt in the `provision-vm` directory and run the follwing commands
+Open a shell prompt in the `provision-vm` directory and run the following commands

 1. Login to the azure subscription using your credentials